 9. Going for a walk in a Levada

-When I visited the island of Madeira, the first thing I did was going for a walk in a path in Levada das 25 fontes, a path that you should do if you want to see beautiful waterfalls and lush vegetation of great beauty.
+When I visited the island of Madeira, the first thing I did was going for a walk in a trail in Levada das 25 fontes, a path that you should do if you want to see beautiful waterfalls and lush vegetation of great beauty.
 Surely there are many things to do in Madeira but you shouldn’t skip this one.

 This vegetation will gradually change as you get close to the end of the walking route.
 At this point, you’ll find a lagoon created by small waterfalls – this levada was named after these waterfalls.